-On Friday, students submitted their independent Humanities projects that symbolically represented their understanding of Modernism.
+In 2016, Humanities students were asked to create projects that symbolically represented their understanding of Modernism.
 According to one definition, “Modernism was a philosophical and artistic movement of the early 20th century which portrayed the world of men as a harsh, hostile environment in which life had lost its meaning and men and women were isolated from each other, struggling to survive alone.”
-However, we also learned that the decades between the First and Second World Wars were a period of profound growth and powerfully positive change.
 Like the Modernist characters in literature who are on a quest to either understand themselves or to recreate themselves into something different than who they were born, InLab students are on a quest to understand and embrace change.

 Other students embarked on new challenges.
 Sofia tried her hand at painting and a multimedia triptych representing the trenches of WW1, the 1920s of Gatsby’s world, and the 1930s Dust Bowl.